 The holiday season is approaching, and as a small business owner, your eyes might be set on those peak spending days, so you want to ensure you’re ready for them.
-Last year, holiday sales reached $692 billion, and this year, it’s projected to grow between 3.7 and 4.4 percent (that’s at least $717 billion!)
+In 2017, holiday sales reached $692 billion, and this year, it’s projected to grow between 3.8 and 4.4 percent (that’s more than $3.8 trillion!)

 Here, we’ll guide you through Black Friday, Small Business Saturday and Cyber Monday as well as provide some general seasonal holiday tips.